 May 14, 2009

-Moores UCSD Cancer Center Offers Radiation Therapy in Encinitas Facility
+UC San Diego Moores Cancer Center Offers Radiation Therapy in Encinitas Facility

-The Department of Radiation Oncology at the Moores UCSD Cancer Center and the UC San Diego Medical Center have opened a satellite facility in Encinitas, offering the same types of radiation therapy services and similar opportunities for participation in clinical trials that are provided at the UC San Diego’s La Jolla campus.
+The Department of Radiation Oncology at the Moores UC San Diego Cancer Center and the UC San Diego Medical Center have opened a satellite facility in Encinitas, offering the same types of radiation therapy services and similar opportunities for participation in clinical trials that are provided at the UC San Diego’s La Jolla campus.

 “Unlike chemotherapy, radiation therapy is often delivered daily for weeks at a time, and can be a huge time commitment for a patient and the family,” said Mary Ann Rose, MD, professor of radiation oncology at the UC San Diego School of Medicine and medical director of the newly opened UCSD Radiation Oncology-North County.
 “Our new facility is an effort to make the treatments easier, more convenient and less expensive in terms of travel for many of our patients.
 Cancer patients can get complete radiation treatment in their own community.”